What purposes are grants given for?

 Who are grants given to?

-- UK registered charities, NGOs, public bodies and social enterprises.
-In normal circumstances with a turnover of less than approximately £350,000
+- UK registered charities, NGOs, public bodies and social enterprises, in normal circumstances limited to those with an annual turnover of less than approximately £350,000

-- Innovative charities/projects not normally able to attract other funding
+- The Trustees favour those applicants not normally able to attract other funding.

 Categories for Grant Giving